carbon-language/carbon-lang/llvm/docs/HowToSetUpLLVMStyleRTTI.rst

 uses ``RTTIExtends`` must define a ``static char ID`` member, the address of which will be used to identify the type.

-This open-hierarchy RTTI support should only be used if your use case requries it.
+This open-hierarchy RTTI support should only be used if your use case requires it.
 Otherwise the standard LLVM RTTI system should be preferred.

 .. _`Curiously Recurring Template Idiom`: